marco-bolo/wp2-wp5-workshop/README.md

 ## Acknowledgements

-The MARCO-BOLO project is funded by the European Union under the Horizon Europe Programme, Grant Agreement No. 101082021.
+The MARCO-BOLO project is funded by the European Union under the Horizon Europe Programme, Grant Agreement No. 101082021 (MARCO-BOLO).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency (REA).
+Neither the European Union nor the granting authority can be held responsible for them.
+UK participants in MARCO-BOLO are supported by the UKRI’s Horizon Europe Guarantee under the Grant No. 10068180 (MS); No. 10063994 (MBA); No. 10048178 (NOC).

 ## Contact and help